hannachrnvsk/andersen_task/README.md

-This repo contains a Dockerfile, so you can execute my code though docker.
+This repo contains a Dockerfile, so you can execute my code via docker.

 To build the Docker image, run the following command from the root of this repo:
 ```shell